PEO vs. EOR — what are the key differences and risks

 Decision-Making Factors: PEO or EOR for Your Business

 When deciding between a PEO and an EOR, it's crucial to assess your business needs and long-term goals.
 Each model offers distinct advantages and is suited to different scenarios.
-Here are some key factors to consider:

 Business Needs Assessment

 Evaluate the specific needs of your business.
 Are you looking to outsource HR functions, or do you need comprehensive employment solutions?
 A PEO might be ideal if you already have a legal entity and need help with HR tasks.
-On the other hand, an EOR can be beneficial if you are expanding into new regions and need to navigate local employment laws.

 Long-term vs Short-term Goals